aginvlad/epic-cinema-frontend/README.md

 # epic-cinema-frontend

-A Web App to book tickets in the cinema
+A Web App to book tickets in the cinema [For My Course Work]